bansallab/IDD_imbalance/README.md

 # Twenty years of infectious disease dynamics research: gender and race imbalances in publication and citation practices

 This repository provides the source code for the following study: Juliana C Taube*, Alexes Merritt*, Shweta Bansal.
-"Twenty years of infectious disease dynamics research: gender and race imbalances in publication and citation practices."
-In press at Proceedings of the Royal Society: B.
+Twenty years of infectious disease dynamics research: gender and race imbalances in publication and citation practices. *Proc.
+R. Soc.
+B* **292**:20250960. https://doi.org/10.1098/rspb.2025.0960

 Anonymized data to reproduce the figures in the text are provided in compliance with our data-sharing agreement with Clarivate.